 The County shall provide Probation Corrections Officers \$270.00 for the initial purchase of authorized uniforms and equipment.
 Each calendar year an annual uniform maintenance allowance of \$160.00 will be provided to existing employees.
 New employees shall be provided with the initial allowance and a prorated amount for the maintenance depending on how long they have been with the Department during the calendar year.

-Effective the beginning of the first full pay period following February 1, 2015, the initial purchase amount of \$270 will be increased \$20 for a total of \$290.
-The annual uniform maintenance allowance of \$160 will be increased \$20 for a total of \$180.
+Effective the beginning of the first full pay period following January 1 each year the initial purchase amount and annual uniform maintenance amount will be increased by twenty dollars (\$20.00) as follows: